 [Definition of "Eligible infrastructure replacement'' of subsection (a) as amended by 2022, 179, Sec.
 58 effective August 11, 2022.
 For text effective until August 11, 2022, see above.]

-"Eligible infrastructure replacement'', a replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers; (iv) reduces, or has the potential to reduce, lost and unaccounted for natural gas through a reduction in natural gas system leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of the such gas pipe by no less than 10 years; and (vii) may include replacing gas infrastructure with utility-scale non-emitting renewable thermal energy infrastructure.
+"Eligible infrastructure replacement'', a replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public health, public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers with gas or of increasing gas pipeline capacity; (iv) reduces, or has the potential to reduce, lost and unaccounted for natural gas through a reduction in the natural gas system or a reduction of leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) shall include, whenever feasible, retiring gas infrastructure and replacing such infrastructure with non-emitting renewable thermal infrastructure; (vii) shall include, wherever retiring gas infrastructure and replacing it with non-emitting renewable thermal infrastructure is not feasible, use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of the such gas pipe by no less than 10 years.

 "Plan'', a targeted infrastructure replacement program construction plan that a gas company files pursuant to subsection (b).